EarthScope/rover/doc/maintenance.md

 Idempotence](./reliability.md).

-* `rover compact --all --compact-list` - will check for duplicate data (rasing an error on the first file found containing duplicates).
+* `rover compact --all --compact-list` - will check for duplicate data (listing them to stdout and raising an error on completion).

 * `rover compact --all` - will try to merge (and so remove) duplicate data.